Kin punishment

-Kin punishment is the practice of punishing the family members of someone who is accused of committing a crime, either in place of or in addition to the perpetrator of the crime.
+Kin punishment is the practice of punishing the family members of someone who is accused or suspected of committing a crime, either in place of or in addition to the perpetrator of the crime.
 It refers to the principle in which a family shares responsibility for a crime which is committed by one of its members, and it is a form of collective punishment.
 Kin punishment has been used as a form of extortion, harassment, and persecution by authoritarian and totalitarian states.
-Kin punishment has been practiced in many Western countries, and they include pre-Christian European cultures, Nazi Germany, the Soviet Union, and it has also been practiced in non-Western countries, including China, Japan, and North Korea.
+Kin punishment has been practiced historically in the Soviet Union, Nazi Germany, China, Japan, and South Korea; and presently in Israel and North Korea.

 Traditional examples

+Ancient times

+The Code of Hammurabi contained several provisions for kin punishment: